Nu-Way Weiners

 Nu-Way Weiners, Inc., is a company that operates a chain of fast food restaurants in the Middle Georgia area.
 The first Nu-Way restaurant opened in Macon, Georgia, United States, on February 27, 1916, at 218 Cotton Avenue in downtown Macon.
 Nu-Way is known for its iconic hot dogs (or wieners, not the misspelled "weiners") – unique for their red color.
 Nu-Way also serves an extensive breakfast menu which includes egg platters, bacon & egg sandwiches, spicy dog biscuits, pancakes, etc. In addition Nu-Way is famous for their hamburgers which include their chili-burgers, cheeseburgers and Mega-Burgers (a deluxe quarter pounder).

-As of 2019, nine Nu-Way Weiner restaurants operated in the Central Georgia area.
+As of 2023, eight (8) Nu-Way Weiner restaurants are in the Central Georgia area.
 The original location on Cotton Avenue was destroyed due to a catastrophic fire in March 2015.
 Nu-Way's slogan is "I'd Go a Long Way For a Nu-Way" and is a registered trademark of Nu-Way Weiners, Inc. Mega-Burger and Nu-Way are both registered trademarks.